haskell-works/blog/drafts/2018-09-19-rechunking-lazy-bytestrings.md

 author: John Ky
 ---

-In the previous post, I've established that I want to use SIMD for speed.
+In the [previous post][1], we've established that we want to use SIMD for speed.

-I'd also like my CSV parser stream the data to avoid excessive memory usage so I'm going to have to read my CSV input in chunks.
+We'd also like our CSV parser stream the data to avoid excessive memory usage so we're going to have to read my CSV input in chunks.

-Given that SIMD registers are currently up to 512-bits in size, the chunk size will need to be multiples of 64-bytes.
+Given that SIMD registers are currently up to 512-bits in size, the chunk size will need to be multiples of 64-bytes to work with arbitrary SIMD instructions.

-This post will look at chunk size Haskell's library actually gives us explore some ways I can get the required chunk size I need.
+This post will look at chunk size Haskell's library actually gives us explore some ways we can get the required chunk size we need.

 # Lazy IO

 Due to laziness, streaming in Haskell is straightforward.
-The following function function lazily reads the entire contents of the input file and writes them into the output file.
+The following function lazily reads the entire contents of the input file and writes them into the output file.

 ```haskell
 import qualified Data.ByteString.Lazy